 HLT is relentless in the seeking out and removal of barriers to deliver equality of access and entitlement to a successful, healthy future for all.

 HLT promotes the selfless pursuit of service to others for the future benefit of children, families and communities and recognises the contribution of public duty to society.

 We apply these Values to all in our organisation.
 HLT staff are governed by these values and we will ensure these are applied to all aspects of their work both within HLT schools and in partnership with others.

-The Trust has a strong team of outstanding leaders with experience of delivering school improvement both within FGS and beyond.
-We have built leadership capacity through high quality training and development such as NPQEL, NPQH, NPQSL, NPQML opportunities through our partner Teaching School Alliance, ensuring that high quality leadership is distributed throughout HLT.
-We have also worked with our partner Teaching School Alliance in the deployment of SLEs across a range of development areas including school business & finance leadership, intelligent data use, tracking, monitoring and intervention, curriculum development, assessment without levels and a range of subject specialists.
+We have built leadership capacity through high quality training and development such as NPQEL, NPQH, NPQSL, NPQML opportunities ensuring that high quality leadership is distributed throughout HLT.
+HLT has a strong team of leaders with experience of delivering school improvement both within HLT/FGS and beyond by working with TSA’s in the deployment of SLE’s across a range of subjects including School Business & Finance Leadership, Use of Data, tracking, monitoring and intervention, curriculum development & assessment without levels, Pivotal Curriculum and a range of subject specialists.